Renal (kidney) ultrasound

 All babies with their first UTI (urinary tract infection) should have an ultrasound scan of their urinary tract (urethra, ureter, bladder and kidneys).

-Where is the test done?
+Where does the test happen?

 The test is done in the x-ray (radiology) department of your hospital, or at another x-ray (radiology) centre.